poohcom1/twitter-art-tags/README.md

 ```

 3. Compiled script will be at `dist/twitterArtTags.user.js`.
-4. If you need want to host your own supabase instance, checkout [SUPABASE_SETUP.md](SUPABASE_SETUP.md).
+4. If you want to host your own supabase instance, checkout [SUPABASE_SETUP.md](SUPABASE_SETUP.md).

 ### Dependencies

--   [vanilla-context-menu](https://github.com/poohcom1/vanilla-context-menu): Forked to support screen position normalization and hover with nested menu.
+-   [poohcom1/vanilla-context-menu](https://github.com/poohcom1/vanilla-context-menu): Forked to support screen position normalization and hover with nested menu.

 ## Attribution